Varicose vein treatment in Perth and Bunbury

 The end result is an inflammatory process in the closed vein during which the body will literally obliterate the treated segment.

-• There are excellent success rates associated with this procedure and lifetime risk of recurrence is only 20% or less.
+There are excellent success rates associated with this procedure.
+After 5 years 95% of the treated veins remain shut.
+Lifetime risk of recurrence is only 20% or less.
 It is common to have one or two sessions of sclerotherapy (injecting a solution to eliminate varicose veins) in the following weeks after treatment to eliminate any residual visible veins.

 Complications can include: